 Get out of your head and back into your life.

-You may be highly self-aware — you’ve likely read the books, been to therapy, and have insight into why you feel the way you do.
+You may be highly self-aware — you’ve read the books, been to therapy, and have insight into why you feel the way you do.

-And despite all of that insight, something still feels stuck.
+And yet, something still feels stuck.

 If this feels familiar, you’re in the right place.